opensearch-project/documentation-website/_dashboards/management/scheduled-query-acceleration.md

 ### Performance optimization

-We recommend the following practices for best performance:

 - **Recommended refresh intervals**: Choosing the right refresh interval is crucial for balancing resource usage and system performance.
-Consider your workload requirements and the freshness of data you need when setting intervals.
+Consider your workload requirements and the freshness of the data you need when setting intervals.

-- **Concurrent job limits**: Limit the number of concurrent jobs running to avoid overloading system resources.
+- **Concurrent job limits**: Limit the number of concurrent running jobs running to avoid overloading system resources.
 Monitor system capacity and adjust job limits accordingly to ensure optimal performance.

 - **Resource usage**: Efficient resource allocation is key to maximizing performance.
 Properly allocate memory, CPU, and I/O based on the workload and the type of queries you're running.

 ### Cost management

-We recommend the following practices to reduce costs:

 - **Use an external scheduler**: An external scheduler offloads refresh operations, reducing the demand on core driver nodes.